Geowan/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Script 3-print_alphabets.c prints the alphabet in lowercase, and then in uppercase, followed by a new line.

 Script 4-print_alphabt.c prints the alphabet in lowercase excelpt q and e

+Script 5-print_numbers.c  prints all single digit numbers of base 10 starting from 0